GeorgeTzan/georgetzan/README.md

-<h3 align="left">Hi 👋!
-My name is George and I'm a fourth-year Informatics and Telecommunications student from Arta, Greece.
-I'm passionate about software development and algorithms, and I enjoy learning through hands-on projects.</h3>
+<h3 align="left">Georgios Tzanopoulos

+Informatics and Telecommunications student at DIT UOI.

+I am passionate about crafting robust software solutions using C++ and Python.
+My interests span Data Engineering, Web Development with a focus on AI/LLM applications, and complex Scheduling algorithms.
+I leverage Docker for streamlined development workflows and apply Machine Learning techniques to various problems.</h3>

 ###